haritha-1234/haritha-1234/README.md

 📫 Connect with me: [LinkedIn](https://www.linkedin.com/in/haritha-retnakaran-341448162/) | [Email](taiga1earth994@gmail.com)

 ## 📊 Data Scientist portfolio

 ### 👋 About Me
+Certified Data Scientist with a strong research background in Physics and 6+ years of experience in Python-based data analysis, machine learning, and scientific research.

+Experienced in handling large datasets, developing predictive models, and performing statistical analysis across both research and industry projects.

+Skilled in Python, SQL, EDA, Machine Learning, and Deep Learning, with a strong interest in Data Science, Artificial Intelligence, and cloud technologies.

 ## 🚀 Featured Projects
 Here are more projects of mine beyond the pinned six that are shown below: